rnunezcuevas/MusiCelsius/README.md

 - Classic
 - Party

-If you face any issues trying to get this app running, feel free to call me or send me a WhatsApp message, as you already have my number.
+If you face any issues trying to get this app running, feel free to call me or send me a WhatsApp message, since you already have my number.

 ## Architecture